-The right fielder is the 9th defensive position player (specifically, an outfielder) who is in charge of fielding baseballs that are hit into right field.
-He covers everything from shallow right field to the outfield fence, and from right-center field to outside the right foul line.
-Since his coverage is so large, right fielders must be relatively fast runners as do all outfielders, but typically not as fast as a center fielder.
+The right fielder is the 9th defensive position player (specifically, an outfielder) in charge of fielding baseballs hit into right field.
+They cover everything from shallow right field to the outfield fence and from right-center field to outside the right foul line.
+Since their coverage is extensive, right fielders must be fast runners, but typically not as fast as centerfielders.

 Right fielders usually have the strongest throwing arms out of all the outfielders.
 By the time the baseball reaches the outfield, the base runner has usually made it past first base.
 Since right field is the farthest away from second base and third base, the right fielder has to make a very long throw from right field all the way to those bases.
-Even though less baseballs are hit to right field (since more batters are right handed and pull to the left), the throwing aspect is still an important part of the position.
+Even though fewer baseballs are hit to right field (since more batters are right-handed and pull to the left), the ability to throw for distance is still an important part of the position.

 Role and Responsibilities

-A right fielder has two main roles in baseball: to defend the right side of the outfield, and to hit the baseball when their team is batting.
+A right fielder has two main roles in baseball: to defend the right side of the outfield and hit the baseball when their team is batting.

-Defensively the right fielder is the 9th position player according to the official scorecard, and needs to defend the right side of the field.
-This involves being able to field any balls hit into the air which are usually described as pop ups or line drives.
-They also need to be able to field any ground balls (balls that hit the ground and are in play) that are hit at them.
+Defensively, the right fielder is the 9th position player according to the official scorecard and needs to defend the right side of the field.
+This involves being able to field any balls hit into the air, which are usually described as pop-ups or line drives.
+They also need to field any ground balls (balls that hit the ground and are in play) that are hit at them.

-However, right fielders do not usually have the same amount of speed and range as center fielders typically have.
-Center fielders are essentially the captain of the outfield and typically will call off either the left or right fielder if both of them are going for a ball in the air.
+However, right fielders do not usually have the same speed and range as center fielders.
+Center fielders are essentially the outfield captain and typically will call off either the left or right fielder if both of them are going for a ball in the air.

-Right fielders do need to have one of the best arms on the field and the best in the outfield as they are responsible for throwing the ball to third base from right field if a runner tries to advance there on a hit to right.
-This typically happens if the ball is hit into the right centerfield gap or down the right field foul line.
-They also still have to make the throw to home, but throwing to home is also required of left fielders and centerfielders too.
+Right fielders need to have one of the best arms on the field and the best in the outfield.
+They are responsible for throwing the ball a long distance from right field to third base if a runner tries to advance there on a hit to right field.
+This typically happens if the ball is hit into the right-centerfield gap or down the right-field foul line.
+They still have to make the throw to home, but throwing to home is also required of left fielders and centerfielders.

-Overall, though the right field sees the least amount of balls hit to it, as the majority of batters are right handed and so will pull the ball to left field if the hit goes to the outfield.
-Because less balls are hit to right field it is considered a position that you typically put your worst fielders, which is commonly the case at the little league level as very few balls will be hit there.
+Overall, the right field sees the least amount of balls hit to it, as most batters are right-handed and will pull the ball to left field if the hit goes to the outfield.
+Since fewer balls are hit to right field, it is considered a position where you typically put your least-skilled fielders, which is commonly the case at the little league level, as very few balls will be hit there.

-Offensively is where typically right fielders are really good as many of the game's best sluggers are typically put in the corner outfield spots as they are easier defensively.
-For a right fielder, their job offensively is the same as any of the other position players as they aim to put the ball in place and advance any of their team's baserunners.
-If they also have good speed the right fielder should also steal bases, which is when you advance to the next base without being tagged without the ball being hit into play.
-Because of their typically great hitting, right fielders in their later years may transition to either first base or DH, (designated hitter position only in the American League) as first base involves not much speed or movement for fielding, and DH is just hitting.
+Offensively is where typically right fielders shine, as many of the game’s best sluggers are typically put in the corner outfield spots as they are easier defensively.
+For a right fielder, their job offensively is the same as any of the other position players as they aim to put the ball in place and advance any of their team’s baserunners.
+If they also have good speed, the right fielder should also steal bases.
+Due to their typically great hitting, right fielders in their later years may transition to either first base or DH (designated hitter position), as first base requires less speed or movement for fielding, and DH is just hitting.

 Types of Right Fielders

-In baseball there are a few different types of right fielders who you will see play the position.
+There are a few different types of right fielders in baseball who you will see play the position.

 The Defensive Right Fielder

-While defense is undoubtedly an important part of baseball as far as right field goes it's not a priority for players to be as good defensively as it is offensively.
-A defensive right fielder is typically used if the manager wants to put in a good defender towards the end of the game if the team is up.
-This outfielder is typically referred to as the "Fourth Outfielder" who can be called upon defensively in those late game situations.
-The defensive outfielders are also typically faster with good dexterity and may even play other defensive positions on the field when called upon for being a good utility player.
+While defense is undoubtedly an important part of baseball, as far as right field goes, it’s not a priority for players to be as good defensively as it is offensively.
+A defensive right fielder is typically used if the manager wants to put in a good defender towards the end of the game when their team is winning.
+This outfielder is typically called the “Fourth Outfielder,” who can be called upon defensively in those late-game situations.
+The defensive outfielders are also typically faster with good dexterity.
+They are known as great utility players and may even play other defensive positions on the field when called upon.

 The Offensive Right Fielder

-As right field has been home to some of the greatest sluggers to ever play the game, there are many of them in today's game who are great hitters.
-Many of these hitters are great offensive players but aren't as good defensively, as typically their large stature and lack of dexterity limits them.
-However, their offense generally makes up for their defensive lapses which is why offensive only minded right fielders will get more playing time over there only defensive counterparts.
-An example of this is Albert Pujols who played outfield in his early career and was almost always a net negative defensively, yet still won MVP multiple times.
+As right field has been home to some of the greatest sluggers ever to play the game, there are many of them in today’s game who are great hitters.
+Many of these hitters are great offensive players but aren’t as good defensively, as typically, their large stature and lack of dexterity limit them.
+However, their offense generally makes up for their defensive lapses, which is why offensive-minded right fielders will get more playing time over their defensive counterparts.
+An example of this is Albert Pujols, who played outfield in his early career and was almost always a net negative defensively, yet still won MVP multiple times.